B&B / Guesthouse Near Bristol Airport, Somerset

 All offering tea and coffee making facilities, flat screen colour T.V., towels and bathrobe, shaver point and hairdryer, WIFI, iPhone/iPod docking station and radio alarm, double glazing and seasonal individually controlled heating.

 Standard or en-suite, single, double, twin or triple rooms available.
-Private guest lounge with flat screen LCD TV, Playstation, board games, wine glasses and bottle opener and cosy wood burning stove.
+Private guest lounge with flat screen Smart TV, Playstation, board games, wine glasses, bottle opener and cosy wood burning stove.

 Free Wi-Fi throughout the Mendip Gate Bed and Breakfast.